Sharp-Pulsar/SharpPulsar/docker/README.md

 - run: `docker build . -f Dockerfile -t localhost:5000/pulsar-secured:2.8.0`
 - If the previous step was successful, `cd` into the compose directory's sub-directory(tls, simple, multi) of your choice
 - run: `docker compose up` to deploy pulsar

+# Edit Host File
+Add `pulsar1` and `proxy1` to host file.
+The easiest and fastest was is to use [Hostsman](https://github.com/portapps/hostsman-portable)